butterr12/climate-sentiment/README.md

 ## Approach 1: Traditional Machine Learning (SVM)
 Goal: Use TF-IDF + Support Vector Machine to classify climate sentiment.

-### Process:
-#### Preprocessing the Text
-- Lowercase all the text.
+## 📋 Preprocessing

-- Remove punctuation and special characters.
+- **Text Cleaning**: Remove punctuation, numbers, and special characters; normalize certain characters (e.g., curly quotes).
+- **Lowercasing**: Convert all text to lowercase.
+- **Lemmatization**: Reduce words to their base form using WordNet Lemmatizer.
-- Remove stopwords (like "the", "is", "and").
+- **Stopword Removal**: Eliminate common words (e.g., "the", "and").

-#### Feature Extraction
-- Use TF-IDF (Term Frequency-Inverse Document Frequency) to turn text into numeric vectors.
-- Set max_features (e.g., 5000 most important words).
+---

+## 🧠 Text Vectorization

+- **TF-IDF**: Convert cleaned text into numerical features based on term frequency and inverse document frequency.
-- Use unigrams and bigrams (single words and pairs of words).
+- **N-grams**: Use both unigrams and bigrams to capture more context.
-- Example: "climate change" becomes a bigram feature.

-#### Train/Test Split
-- Split labeled data into a training set and a development (dev) set (e.g., 80% train, 20% dev).
+---

+## ⚖️ Handling Class Imbalance

+- **SMOTE**: Apply Synthetic Minority Over-sampling Technique to generate synthetic examples for minority classes.

+---

-#### Model Training
+## 🛠 Model Training (SVM)

-- Train a Support Vector Machine (SVM) classifier with a linear kernel.
+- **Algorithm**: Support Vector Machine with Linear, RBF, and Polynomial kernels.
-- Use GridSearchCV to find the best C value (regularization strength).
-- Example hyperparameters: C: [0.1, 1, 10]
+- **Hyperparameter Tuning**: Use grid search to optimize parameters (e.g., `C`, kernel type).
+- **Cross-Validation**: Ensure model generalization and reduce overfitting.

+---

-#### Model Evaluation
+## 📊 Evaluation

-Predict on the dev set.
+- **Metrics**: Evaluate using accuracy, precision, recall, and F1-score on the dev set.
-Calculate:
-- Accuracy
-- F1-Score (macro-average, so all classes are treated equally) Choose the best model based on the F1 score.
+- **Retraining**: Retrain on combined training + dev set using best-found parameters.
+- **Final Evaluation**: Assess performance on the unseen test set.

+---

+## 🔮 Prediction

+- **User Input**: The final model accepts user input and outputs the predicted label with a confidence score.

+---